| In a "multiplex" world, in the sense proposed by Professor

 of the regional space in terms of the productive development of each country

+and of their insertion in global economic competition.
 This initiative was proposed on June 20 in Punta Mita, Mexico, where

 the Ninth Summit of the Pacific Alliance (Chile, Colombia, Peru and Mexico)